dart-lang/language/working/augmentations/feature-specification.md

 before it in the augmentation chain is also complete. *In other words, once a declaration has acquired a body, no augmentation can replace it with another.*

-*It is allowed to augment a complete declaration as long as the augmentation itself is incomplete.
+*A complete declaration can be augmented as long as the augmentation itself is incomplete.
 This can be useful for an augmentation to add metadata.*

 *Examples:*